zebrunner/community-edition/docs/user-guide.md

 <b>jenkinsJobExecutionOrder</b> - This property takes a number value and allows for a pipeline to be generated which will run tests in a sequential synchronous manner, compared to the default asynchronous manner.
 </br>
 <b>jenkinsJobExecutionMode</b> - This property is only consumed when a jenkinsJobExecutionOrder has been set on a pipeline which would put that pipeline into a synchronous mode and takes a value of "continue" or "abort".
 When it is "abort" we halt the entire pipeline as only failed job detected.
-It might be useful to setup extended health-check scenarios
+It might be useful to setup extended health-check scenarios.
 </br>
 <b>jenkinsRegressionMatrix</b> - This property we use for creating configuration test matrix.
 </br>